 Yes, but we recommend contacting offices to see if they can help you remotely or calling ahead for appointments.
 Offices will continue to assist visitors remotely but may also serve them in person following social distancing practices.
 In-person appointments, if necessary, should be scheduled, and visitors should be advised that masks are required.
 Signage will be posted at building entrances indicating that masks and social distancing are required.
 Visitors are not allowed in residence halls.

-University-sponsored gatherings of up to 50 people will be allowed with appropriate approval beginning August 1, in compliance with the state's Restore Illinois Plan.
+To align with additional regional restrictions effective Oct.
+22, university-sponsored gatherings of up to 25 people are allowed with appropriate approval, in compliance with the state's Restore Illinois Plan.
 Event sponsors will be expected to have an approved plan that incorporates social distancing and other safety protocols.

 Approval is required for all on-campus and off-campus events sponsored by the university.
 To request approval, submit the approval form to the appropriate vice chancellor at least two weeks before the event.
 Plans will be reviewed by an internal safety team before approval is final.
 Events may not be promoted until they are approved, so early submission is encouraged.